Climate and Average Weather Year Round in Phoenix Arizona, United States

 The earliest sunrise is at 5:17 AM on June 11, and the latest sunrise is 2 hours, 15 minutes later at 7:33 AM on January 8.
 The earliest sunset is at 5:20 PM on December 4, and the latest sunset is 2 hours, 22 minutes later at 7:42 PM on June 28.

 Daylight saving time (DST) is not observed in Phoenix during 2021.

 The figure below presents a compact representation of key lunar data for 2021.
 The horizontal axis is the day, the vertical axis is the hour of the day, and the colored areas indicate when the moon is above the horizon.
 The vertical gray bars (new Moons) and blue bars (full Moons) indicate key Moon phases.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.

 Phoenix experiences some seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 2.8 months, from June 30 to September 24, during which time the comfort level is muggy, oppressive, or miserable at least 6% of the time.
-The muggiest day of the year is August 14, with muggy conditions 24% of the time.
+The month with the most muggy days in Phoenix is August, with 6.9 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable